webplatform/docs/css/properties/clear/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|The '''clear''' CSS property specifies if an element can be positioned next to or must be positioned below the [[css/properties/float|floating]] elements that precede it in the markup. }}
+{{Summary_Section|The '''clear''' CSS property specifies if an element can be positioned next to or must be positioned below the [[css/properties/float|floating]] elements that precede it in the markup.}}
 {{CSS Property
 |Initial value=none
 |Applies to=Block-level elements